Nothing is worse than when you are about to walk on stage for a performance, audition or presentation and you get stage fright.

 - Vision changes

 Yeah – stage fright is no joke, it even can make your vision blurry or tunneled.
 So, what do we do?
 How do we combat these symptoms?
-To find out, I went to the expert on this topic—Don Greene.
+To find out, I went to the expert on this topic — Don Greene.
 Don Greene is a leading sports psychologist.
 He has coached the US Olympic swim team, served in the US armed forces as a Green Beret and trained the San Diego Police Department’s SWAT team.
-If anyone knows about performance anxiety, it’s him.
+If anyone knows how to get stage fright, it’s him.
 In fact, a few years ago I stumbled upon his book Fight Your Fear and Win when I was trying to combat my own stage fright.
 He gave me seven steps that I still use when I give presentations.

 7 Steps to Overcome Stage Fright and Beat Performance Anxiety